jamesmeneghello/pynab/README.md

     processes = 4 [or whatever number of cpu cores you have] threads = 2

+Note that if you're using a forwarding proxy for https, you'll also need to set the HTTPS environment variable for requests.
+For example, with Apache:

+    SetEnvIf X-Forwarded-Protocol https HTTPS=1

 ### Using the miscellaneous scripts ###

 Categorise all uncategorised releases - this runs automatically after import.